Invited speakers

 Agnieszka Pollo (National Centre for Nuclear Research, Poland)

 Professor and Scientific Director of the National Center for Nuclear Research, and also a professor at the Faculty of Physics, Astronomy, and Applied Computer Science of the Jagiellonian University.
-Involved in the creation of VIMOS VLT Deep Survey (VVDS), a comprehensive deep galaxy spectroscopic redshift survey, the head of the Polish node of the VIMOS Public Extragalactic Redshift Survey (VIPERS).
-Currently, the head of the Polish collaboration preparing for data analysis for the Legacy Survey of Space and Time (LSST) expected soon from the Vera Rubin Observatory in Chile, and of the Polish consortium of the space project POLAR-2.
+Involved in the creation of VIMOS VLT Deep Survey (VVDS), a comprehensive deep galaxy spectroscopic redshift survey, later the head of the Polish node of the VIMOS Public Extragalactic Redshift Survey (VIPERS).
+Currently, leading of the Polish collaboration analyzing data from the Legacy Survey of Space and Time (LSST) based on observations the Vera Rubin Observatory in Chile which started its operations last year.
+In parallel, the head of the Polish consortium of the space project POLAR-2 which is planned to be launched in 2028, to start measurements of polarization of gamma-ray bursts.

 Research interests: observational cosmology, extra-galactic astrophysics, statistical methods, machine learning, popularization of science.